Updating the physical workspace

 At the very least you’ll want a comfortable staff room your employees can relax in.
-However, if you want to really keep them happy, it’s worth considering investing in catering equipment.
-That way, you’ll be able to serve up healthy, nutritious meals on site.
+However, if you want to keep them happy, it’s worth considering investing in catering equipment.
+That way, you’ll be able to serve up healthy, nutritious meals on-site.
 You can pick up affordable yet professional catering equipment from companies such as JLA.

 Boosting employee comfort

 One of the most important things to focus on is your employee’s comfort levels.
-This is what is really going to impact how efficient and productive they are.
-Ensure any office chairs provided are made to an exceptional quality and they’re comfortable enough to be used for hours.
+This is what is going to impact how efficient and productive they are.
+Ensure any office chairs provided are made of exceptional quality and they’re comfortable enough to be used for hours.
 Alternatively, you could also consider adding standing desks into the workplace to encourage your employees to move around more.

 Natural lighting, plants and flowers and a comfortable seating area are also other great ways to boost comfort in the workplace.